-Our carbon footprint Sanctuary is embracing the UK Government's ambition of becoming a net zero-carbon economy by 2050.
+Our carbon footprint Sanctuary is embracing the UK Government's ambition of becoming a net zerocarbon economy by 2050.
 As a housing association with over 105,000 homes, a large employer, a new-build developer, and care and support provider, it is critical that we decarbonise our operations and buildings across England and Scotland at pace.
 Over the 2021/2022 financial year, our operational carbon footprint was 42,135 tonnes.
 This includes carbon from emissions that Sanctuary can directly control (Scope 1 and 2) as well as emissions from business mileage.
 We are also embarking on a wider exercise to measure all of Scope 3 emissions, consisting of indirect emissions over which we have limited control.
 We already know that the homes we provide generate around 226,474 tonnes of CO2e per year, which is one of the reasons why retrofit works are a key priority within our Environment Strategy.
 Understanding our full Scope 3 will enable us to take targeted action in areas such as the goods we procure, or the carbon embodied within our construction processes.

-7 Our progress We are taking strides to reduce our carbon footprint.
+Our progress We are taking strides to reduce our carbon footprint.
 We've reacted to Covid-19 and harnessed new ways of working to reduce travel and paper.
 We are also using Carbon Literacy training to upskill our staff and generate ideas about how we can improve the environmental performance of our operations.
 So far, 40 colleagues have completed the training and of these, 18 have taken the extra step of writing an action plan for which they have received certification from the Carbon Literacy Project.
 While our 2020/2021 carbon footprint included savings in emissions produced by lockdowns and restrictions, we embedded these savings wherever possible into new business as usual practices.
 Overall we have reduced emissions by 27 per cent in 2021/2022 in comparison to our 2019/2020 baseline.

-drop in fleet emissions Emissions from transport fell dramatically in 2020-2021, due to Covid-19 restrictions on travel.
+17% drop in fleet emissions Emissions from transport fell dramatically in 2020-2021, due to Covid-19 restrictions on travel.
 In 2021-2022, as restrictions were lifted, emissions from transport still remain 17% lower than they were in our baseline year, 2019-2020.
 16% 8,222 tonnes of CO2e saved Despite the continued growth of the organisation, our disclosed emissions show a 16% reduction on the previous financial year, saving 8,222 tonnes of CO2e.
 Electricity 68% Our emissions from electricity have reduced by 68% from our baseline year.
+Over 7 million sheets of paper saved In comparison to printing in 2019/2020, 2020/2021 print usage decreased by 35%, saving over 7 million sheets of paper.

-Gas 14% Our student accommodation decreased its use of gas by 14%, saving over 600 tonnes of CO2e.
+Our student accommodation decreased its use of gas by 14%, saving over 600 tonnes of CO2e.